 Some food retailers have seen a 45% increase in orders and the majority of customers have continued to use these services even after lockdown has eased.

 The world of work is unlikely to look the same again for the next five years, if ever.

 Many companies have adapted at an incredible rate as contingency and disaster recovery plans were given their ultimate test.
 Offices, banks and call centres switched to remote working almost overnight.

 Video conferencing tools that have been seen as something of a novelty for the past decade suddenly become the lifeline for business meetings and a way to deal with customers.

 Commercial drone operators, video production companies and professional photographers can all benefit from this disruption.

-The business opportunities may not be immediately apparent, and things are still evolving, but there are several factors coming together post-pandemic that make this an exciting time.
+The business opportunities may not be immediately apparent, and things are still evolving, but several factors are coming together post-pandemic that make this an exciting time.
 For example, video for ‘virtual’ meetings and visits has become the norm.

 There is increased demand for online content including images and video footage.
 Any technology that can reduce the need to travel, physically be somewhere or mix with other people is coming is in high demand.

 Many industry leaders are predicting the end of globalisation, or certainly for countries to build their own resilience in a world with less travel.
 Global supply chains are now more fragile, and being able to produce goods in local markets has a strong appeal.